-Program Name Program Target by 2013 Program Target by 2014 Ins stitutional and Government Facilities EE/DR Audits Ensure 100% of all audits are coordinated EE/DR efforts if applicable Ensure 100% of all audits are coordinated EE/DR efforts if applicable Lighting and HVAC Retrofits Identify potential for Retrofits Identify potential for Retrofits RCx and MBCx Benchmark facilities to determine potential Benchmark facilities to determine potential New Construction Communicate Integration Strategy between internal departments and offerings and incentive structure.
+1 1 Program Name Program Target by 2013 Program Target by 2014 In stitutional and Government Facilities EE/DR Audits Ensure 100% of all audits are coordinated EE/DR efforts if applicable Ensure 100% of all audits are coordinated EE/DR efforts if applicable Lighting and HVAC Retrofits Identify potential for Retrofits Identify potential for Retrofits RCx and MBCx Benchmark facilities to determine potential Benchmark facilities to determine potential New Construction Communicate Integration Strategy between internal departments and offerings and incentive structure.
 Develop project agreement plan to ensure penetration of all existing and future potential projects.
-Strategic Plan Support

-Program Name See below Program Target by 2013 Program Target by 2014 Core Program Integrati ion Education and Outreach Financial Solutions Program: On-Bill Financing Element TBD # of Partner Presentations Development documentation package and project agreement for partners.
-TBD # of Partner Presentations Determine which partners will use OBF, establish a model for how OBF can be used with Institutional and Government customers.
+Strategic Plan Suppor rt See below Core Program Integrati ion Education and Outreach A minimum of 5 Partner Presentations A minimum of 5 Partner Presentations Financial Solutions Program: On-Bill Financing Element Development documentation package and project agreement for partners.
+Determine which partners will use OBF, establish a model for how OBF can be used with Institutional and Government customers.
 CSI Establish communication plan for ensuring partners have been educated regarding solar potential Develop project agreement plan and determine necessary stakeholders.